-In the next paragraphs I’m going to explain why namely the Genesis Framework was my pick.
-I will go through both the pros and the cons of this premium theme and all this based on my almost six-month experience.
+In the next paragraphs I’m going to explain why namely the Genesis Framework was my choice.
+I will go through both the pros and the cons of this premium theme and all this based on my one year experience.

 Keep reading if you are interested to see what the Genesis Framework has to offer:

 1. Wide Variety of Child Themes to Choose From

 If you want Genesis, you basically have two options:

 - To get the Framework and select a child theme

 And while with the first chice, you still have a functional theme, this option is better for those who are thinking of hiring a designer to customize the looks.

 But it’s good news if you don’t want to spend money on a custom design since the Genesis marketplace offers a solid selection.
 The variety of themes is pretty good.

 If you go to the Shop for Themes page, you get to find the theme that best suits you by choosing a category (e.g. business, ecommerce, photography, etc.), then choosing the theme features and the layout (e.g. one column, two column, three column).